AndreaCensi/andreaweb/src-wp-page/quotes.md

 <h4>On modeling and abstractions</h4>

 <div class="quoteblock">
-  <p class="quote" class="important">The best model of a cat is another cat, or better yet, the cat itself.
+  <p class="quote important">The best model of a cat is another cat, or better yet, the cat itself.

   <span class="who">
     <a href="http://en.wikipedia.org/wiki/Norbert_Wiener">Norbert Wiener</a> or <a href="http://en.wikipedia.org/wiki/Arturo_Rosenblueth">Arturo Rosenblueth</a>